Marketing Plan Examples & Samples for Business Scaling

 - Income $40,000+

 - Values: Human connection, promoting positive social change, education, long-term dating

-- Problems: Has a hard time meeting like-minded and aged people, busy work schedules, wants long-term relationships, sick of the same old bar scenes, wants to create positive social change in communities
+- Problems: Has a hard time meeting like-minded and similar-aged people, busy work schedules, wants long-term relationships, sick of the same old bar scenes, wants to create positive social change in communities

 - Interests: News and current events, socializing, arts and experiences, communication, gym, healthy lifestyle, Instagram and Facebook, traveling, education, dating sites and services, reading, religion and social issues

-Once you know your customer’s you can now look to how best reach them through meaningful marketing objectives.
+Once you know your customers you can now look at how best to reach them through meaningful marketing objectives.

 Marketing objectives are a brand’s defined goals.
 They outline the intentions of the marketing team, specific numbers and provide clear actions to execute.